DigiBP/Team-Blueberries/README.md

 <!-- Desired situation -->
 <h2 id="4.
 Desired situation">4.
 Desired situation</h2>
+<p>&#129488;// Please have a review @Charline.
+In the meantime, there have probably been some changes.</p>
-Proposed improvement: The implementation of a system that communicates with the ERP.
-This system is accessible to the HR team and all employees of the company, including managers.
+<p>Proposed improvement: The implementation of a system that communicates with the ERP.
+This system is accessible to the HR team and all employees of the company, including managers.</p>

-When the employee wants to request a leave of absence, he will be able to log in to the system by fingerprint recognition.
+<p>When the employee wants to request a leave of absence, he will be able to log in to the system by fingerprint recognition.
 He will be able to check the number of vacation days still available, and if his balance is at 0, he will have the possibility to request an unpaid vacation.
 When the manager receives the request, he will be able to consult the planning of his team before making his choice.
-Finally, if the request is rejected, the employee will be informed, otherwise the HR team will be informed that a new absence request has been accepted.
+Finally, if the request is rejected, the employee will be informed, otherwise the HR team will be informed that a new absence request has been accepted.</p>
 </br></br>

 <h3 id="4.1 To-Be Business Process">4.1 To-Be Business Process</h3>
+<p>The To-Be Business Process looks like this:</p>
-&#129488;// Pic from our final to-be business process
+<p>&#129488;// Add pic from our final to-be business process</p>
 </br></br>

 <h3 id="4.2 Decision Tables">4.2 Decision Tables</h3>
-To keep the modeling process as lean as possible, we used two decision tables (DMN).
+<p>To keep the modeling process as lean as possible, we used two decision tables (DMN).</p>
+<p>In the first DMN it is first checked which type of absence is desired.
+This can be seen in the first line.</p>
+<p>After that, there are a number of additional specifications that must be met in order for the test to be approved either automatically or provisionally.
+If a requirement is not met, the request is rejected.</p>
 </br></br>

 <h4 id="4.2.1 Decision Table Absence from type">4.2.1 Decision Table Absence from type</h4>